-The Directors of the Truro and Penwith Academy Trust (TPAT) have responsibility for approval of the Admissions Policy and admissions arrangements for all member schools within the Trust.
+The Trustees of the Truro and Penwith Academy Trust (TPAT) have responsibility for approval of the Admissions Policy and admissions arrangements for all member schools within the Trust.
 The Local Governing Body has delegated responsibility for the proposal of the admissions policy and arrangements, and for application decisions in the member school.
 This policy is based upon relevant policy and legislation including the Department for Educations School Admissions Code.
-Schools within the Trust operate an equal preference scheme as defined in the Code and will fully participate in Cornwall Council's Fair Access Protocol.
+Schools within the Trust operate an equal preference scheme as defined in the Code and will fully participate in Cornwall Council's Fair Access Protocol and Cornwall Council's Co-ordinated Admissions Schemes.